influxdata/docs-v2/content/v2.0/query-data/flux/geo/filter-by-region.md

   )
 ```

-## Define geographic regions
+## Define a geographic region
 Many functions in the Geo package filter data based on geographic region.
-Define geographic regions using the following shapes:
+Define a geographic region using one of the the following shapes:

 - [box](#box)
 - [circle](#circle)